 It’s a new year and a new decade.
 It’s also no coincidence that 2020 also refers to vision with perfect clarity.
-In this very special episode of INSIDE Inside Sales, Darryl goes solo to recap the best tips and tactics from the previous year.
+In this very special episode of INSIDE Inside Sales, Darryl goes solo to recap the best sales tips from 2019.
 If you want to be equipped with some solid, proven, and powerful advice, then this episode is an absolute can’t-miss!
 Reviewing the lessons learned in 5 episodes from 2019 (featuring industry experts such as Andy Paul, Jason Bay, Benjamin Dennehy, Randy Riemersma, and Mike Weinberg), Darryl will discuss easily actionable steps to intentionally invest in yourself, as well as provide you with some effective tools that will help transform you into the Rockstar Sales Leader you know you can be!
 Make it a truly Happy and Prosperous New Year by starting off listening to this highly impactful episode of INSIDE Inside Sales!

 Not in the mood to listen?
 No problem, you can read the transcriptions below.What were the best tips and tactics from 2019? 🎧 Listen as @ohpinion8ted shares lessons learned from 2019's top 5 INSIDE Inside Sales podcast episodes. #SalesTips #prospecting Click To Tweet